ChromeBee/Hall-Effect-Sensor-CAD-Mouse-Spacemouse/Springs/README.md

 ![Assembled device front and high](https://github.com/user-attachments/assets/0cb13960-e1b4-4d88-bf74-fa717aa7ebc7)

 To complete the mouse, I have taken the idea from the build by Rares Paul on Printables and soldered the Vcc leads of each of the sensor pairs together and conected the Vcc of each pair together with a wire then repeated the same for the ground leads (rather than use the servo connectors used previously).
 While Rares Paul used hot melt glue to insulate the soldered leads, I used liquid insulation because I had some.
 The result, I think, looks quite neat.
-The final step is to put on the case and the knob.
+I have also added silicone none slip feet to the arduino plate as trialed in my video, https://youtu.be/bVAX9b2wB6A?si=tlR51EHB5Pdp-rGi - The final step is to put on the case and the knob.

 ![Both mice together V1](https://github.com/user-attachments/assets/0ac319b2-2e10-4d69-95dd-25d8bc1c6afc)